dalcantara7/openclass_prize/README.md

 # Data

-The data used for training can be access [here](https://github.com/ua-ling-439-spring-2020/final-project-dalcantara7/blob/master/code/openclass_prize.train)
+The data used for training can be accessed [here](https://github.com/ua-ling-439-spring-2020/final-project-dalcantara7/blob/master/code/openclass_prize.train)

 # Code